 If you are new to skiing or riding, make sure you can easily master the trails below the base lodge before venturing up the mountain.
 We think Saddleback has one of the best learning areas in the east!

-MaineSkiFamily tip: In the spring after the time change to Daylight Savings Time, keep an eye on the Saddleback Daily Report for later lift opening time announcements so we can take advantage of warm spring sunshine, soft hero snow and après on the deck!
+MaineSkiFamily tip: In the spring after the time change to Daylight Savings Time, keep an eye on the Saddleback Mountain Report for later lift opening time announcements so we can take advantage of warm spring sunshine, soft hero snow and après on the deck!

 Food & Drink